imagej/imagej.github.io/_pages/plugins/trackmate/algorithms.md

 #### Cost calculation & Brownian motion

 Without penalties and with a maximal linking allowed distance, the returned solution is the one that minimizes the sum of squared distances.
-This actually corresponds to the case where the motion of spots is governed by [Brownian motion](http://en.wikipedia.org/wiki/Brownian_motion).
+This actually corresponds to the case where the motion of spots is governed by {% include wikipedia title="Brownian motion" %}.
 See for instance Crocker and Grier[7].

 By adding feature penalties, we aim at favoring linking particles that "resemble" each other.
 In brute single particle linking problems, spots are generally all the same, and they only differ by position.
 However, there is a variety of problems for which these feature penalties can add robustness to the tracking process.